 - Delete all unwanted messages without opening

 - Do not click on web links sent by an unknown party.
 Hover your mouse over a sender’s address within an e-mail to ensure the sender is legitimate.

-- If a person on your 'Friends List' is sending strange messages, files, or web site links, terminate your Instant Message session immediately
+- If a person on your 'Friends List' is sending strange messages, files, or web site links, call them to determine if the message is legitimate.

 - Always encrypt emails that contain sensitive information.